devraza/website/content/blog/_index.md

 +++
-title = "My Blog"
+title = "Blog Posts"
-description = "My blog site."
-sort_by = "date"
-template = "blog.html"
+description = "All of the posts for my blog" sort_by = "date" template = "blog.html"
 page_template = "post.html"